Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: The Weil-Petersson metric and its synthetic properties

 where $\rho(z)^{2}|dz|^{2}$ is the hyperbolic metric of the marked hyperbolic surface $x$.
-This co-product induces a norm on Teichm\"{u}ller space via the standard pairing of quadratic differentials and measurable Beltrami differentials on $x$ whcih is defined by $\int_{x}\varphi \mu$.
-Any measurable Beltrami differential presents a vector in $T_{x}\Teich(S)$ and the Weil-Petersson metric on Teichm\"{u}ller space is defined by the polarization of this norm.
+This co-product induces a norm on Beltrami differentials via the standard pairing of quadratic differentials and measurable Beltrami differentials on $x$ defined by $\int_{x}\varphi \mu$.
+Any measurable Beltrami differential presents a vector in $T_{x}\Teich(S)$ and the Weil-Petersson metric on the Teichm\"{u}ller space is defined by the polarization of the induced norm.
 In this paper we study the global behavior of geodesics of this metric.

 The Weil-Petersson metric is a Riemannian metric with negative sectional curvatures which is invariant under the action of the mapping class group of the surface.
-It is an incomplete metric, however it is geodesically convex.
-The negative curvature and convexity imply that the completion of Teichm\"{u}ller space with respect to the WP metric $\overline{\Teich(S)}$ is a $\CAT(0)$ space.
-For background about $\CAT(0)$ space see for example \cite{bhnpc}.
+The WP metric is an incomplete metric, however it is geodesically convex.
+The negative curvature and the geodesic convexity imply that the completion of the Teichm\"{u}ller space equipped with the WP metric $\overline{\Teich(S)}$ is a $\CAT(0)$ space.
+For background about $\CAT(0)$ spaces see e.g. \cite{bhnpc}.

+In the rest of this subsection we recall some properties of the Weil-Petersson metric and its geodesics which will be used in this paper.
+References for these material are \cite{wols}, \cite{wolb},\cite{wol} see them also for further references.